chen3feng/blade-build/doc/en/build_rules/gen_rule.md

 consider them as if they are generated in the source tree, without the BUILD_DIR prefix.

-Multiple similar gen\_rule can be considered to be defined as an extension maintained in a separate `bld` file, and through [include] (../include.md)Functions are introduced to reduce code redundancy and better maintenance.
+Multiple similar gen\_rule can be considered to be defined as an extension maintained in a separate `bld` file, and through [include] (../functions.md) function to reduce code redundancy and to keep better maintenance.